 Extract from Groome's Ordnance Gazetteer of Scotland, 1882-4

 It has been observed that in the 1911 Census of Scotland there is possible incorrect indexing of the 1911 Census data.

 - (Glencoe &) Ballachulish in Duror QSP in 'Lismore & Appin Parish' (525) is in Argyll however you will need to search for it in Inverness-shire as Ballachulish.

 - Ballachulish in the Inverness-shire part of 'Ballachulish & Corran of Ardgour' QSP (506) is indexed under Inverness-shire as Ballachulish.

 See under History below.

-- Ask the GENUKI Gazetteer for a calculation of the distance from Ballachulish and Corran of Ardgour to another place.
+- Ask for a calculation of the distance from Ballachulish & Corran of Ardgour to another place.

 The Ballachulish area (Ballachulish, Ballachulish & Corran of Ardgour, Lismore & Appin, Onich & Ballachulish) can perhaps be described as one of Argyll's peculiarities.
 Historically, the name Ballachulish is proper to the area on the North side of Loch Leven now known as North Ballachulish.
 However the name was later appropriated to describe the slate quarries developed at East Laroch on the South side of Loch Leven, and eventually adopted for the whole of the former Laroch village.
 See Wikipedia - Ballachulish.